Zandakar/too-long-didnt-read/_posts/post-06.md

 modified_date: "2022-10-28"
 image: /assets/images/posts/random-img.jpg
 ---
 Berlin is a pretty cool city.
 If you want to go out on a Wednesday night, you can do that.
 If you'd like to see some 800 year old buildings the next morning, you can do that too.
-The food here is on point, but they definitely have too many kebab places.
+The food here is on point, but they definitely have too many donner (kebab) places.
 There is a sense of freedom / openness, and I've never seen so many mohawks in my life.
 \
 \
 ![](/assets/images/posts/post-06/lion.jpg)